WHY we need you in Sri Lanka

 Why Involvement Volunteers International?

-PROJECT NAME: HOSPITAL INTERNSHIP
+PROJECT NAME: HOSPITAL PROJECT

 LOCATION: KANDY, SRI LANKA